 What are the functions of FMS?

-There are four main functions of fleet management software.
+There are four main functions of fleet management software programs.
 These are:

 - Vehicle management – Manages and streamlines processes, tasks and events related to fleet vehicles such as vehicle inventory; maintenance; registration, licensing and tax; vehicle insurance including restrictions and due dates; cost analysis; and vehicle disposal.